Limex-com/.github/profile/README.md

 Star this repository and watch for updates to keep abreast of new additions and improvements.

-Join us in advancing the world of algorithmic trading with Limex DataHub!
+Join us in advancing the world of algorithmic trading with [Limex DataHub](https://datahub.limex.com)!

-This description provides an overview of the repository, highlights its main features, and encourages community involvement.
-Adjust any part of this as per the exact specifics and offerings of your service.

 <!--